Joshua doesn't want to do it any more - Whyte

 "There's a lot of haters out there.
 They're not my friends anyway."

-Promoter Eddie Hearn said he expects 2012 Olympic gold medallist Joshua to fight again in the summer and then towards the end of the year.
+Promoter Eddie Hearn said he expects the 2012 Olympic gold medallist to fight again in the summer and then towards the end of the year.

 - It's sink or swim for rookie police officers in Belfast: Watch Blue Lights, a nail-biting new drama, on BBC iPlayer